deepomicslab/LocalHGT/README.md

 ```

 ### 3. source code install with self-build environment
-Third, obtain the source code from github, install the dependencies (listed at the bottom in `Dependencies` section), and then install.
+Third, obtain the source code from github, install the dependencies (listed at the bottom in [Dependencies](#dependencies), and then install.
 Ensure your platform has `c++ compiler` (g++/clang++) and `make`.

 If you have the root access, just install by: